DevieraDeviera

 Engineering IntelligenceTools ComparisonEngineering Metrics

-LinearB vs. Deviera: Choosing an Engineering Intelligence Platform for Your Team
+LinearB vs. Deviera: Engineering Intelligence Compared

 Both LinearB and Deviera are engineering intelligence platforms.
 Both connect to GitHub, analyze engineering activity, and surface metrics to engineering leaders.
 The distinction that matters — and that most comparison articles miss — is the difference between retrospective reporting and proactive automation.
 One is a better rearview mirror.
 The other is a better early warning system.
 Which one your team needs depends on your specific pain.